WaveOrder: A differentiable wave-optical framework for scalable biological microscopy with diverse modalities: Introduction

-In our view, this paper makes the following contributions \begin{itemize}\itemsep0em \item a simulation and reconstruction framework that can be applied to linear microscopy contrast modes, including fluorescence, phase, absorption, birefringence, and diattenuation; \item clear links between material properties, their light-matter interactions, and the mathematical operators that represent them; \item a demonstration of reconstructions of simulated phantoms, physical phantoms, and biological samples across length scales; and \item demonstrates reconstructions across the scales of organelles, cells, organs, and organisms using a PyTorch-based library. \end{itemize}
+In our view, this paper makes the following contributions \begin{itemize}\itemsep0em \item a unified and elegant mathematical representation of material properties, illumination, scattering, and detection across a broad range of microscopy imaging systems as a computational graph; \item a demonstration of reconstructions of biological samples across length scales from organelles to organisms, including auto-tuning of reconstruction parameters with shift-variant data-dependent image quality loss; \item a simulation and reconstruction framework that can be applied to linear microscopy contrast modes, including fluorescence, phase, absorption, birefringence, and diattenuation; and \item a differentiable PyTorch library and scalable pipeline that democratizes computational imaging for both developers and users of diverse imaging systems. \end{itemize}

+Next, we report how WaveOrder models diverse contrast mechanisms, reconstructs volumetric datasets from simulation and experiments, and uses physics-informed machine learning to auto-tune model parameters.